preslavmihaylov/tests-io/README.md

 After running the tests, there is an `output` folder created, where you can inspect the actual program outputs for every test being ran.

 There is currently not an option for automatically deleting the folder after running the tests.
 But I am accepting pull requests. :)

-Usage:
-1. Put test files in the script's folder with name 'test-X', where X is some number
-2. Put expected output files in the script's folder with name 'test-X-expected'
-3. Run the script by typing 'bash test-framework.sh \<path-to-program\>'